Stalking the Unicorn

 Stalking the Unicorn is a novel, mixing the fantasy and mystery genres, by Mike Resnick.
 The paperback edition was published in the US in 1987.
 The book is followed by two more adventures of the protagonists, Stalking the Vampire published 2008 and Stalking the Dragon published in 2009.
+A short story collection, Stalking the Zombie released in 2012.

 Plot summary

 Mallory, a private investigator from New York, spends New Year's Eve in his office, with a bottle of whisky, and in a terrible mood.
 His business partner left for California with Mallory's wife, having also blackmailed some of their clients.
 Since the infuriated victims head for the detective's office, it seems that the night will end up tragically; yet, the plot suddenly takes an unexpected turn as in the room appears a strange creature, an elf called Mürgenstürm.

 Mürgenstürm, who comes from an alternative world, is in equally serious trouble.
 He was obliged to guard a valuable animal, the unicorn called Larkspur.
 He neglected his duty and the unicorn was stolen.
 Now, the elf's life is in danger, so he wants to take advantage of Mallory's service.

 As he has no other way out of trouble the detective decides to follow Mürgenstürm, and to search for the stolen animal.
 They enter the alternative New York through the gate in the basement of the very building where Mallory has his office.

 When the detective examines the scene of the crime, he encounters the eye-witness, a cat-girl Felina, who, despite her catlike personality, will become Mallory's loyal partner.
 She reveals that the culprit is a leprechaun, Gillespie, who is working for a perilous and powerful demon, Grundy, that is responsible for spreading evil in both New Yorks.
 At the same time, the Grundy finds out about Mallory's investigation and tries to dissuade him from taking further steps.

 Nevertheless, Mallory does not abandon the investigation and in search of information about the unicorn visits various places in the alternative New York, such as the Museum of Natural History, full of dead yet regularly reviving animals, and Central Park, occupied by wholesalers offering completely useless goods.